Reviews You Can Rely On

 Comfort

-An uncomfortable ski helmet can detract from your day on the mountain, and eventually, that helmet will find itself in a stack of unused gear.
+An uncomfortable ski helmet can detract from your day on the mountain; eventually, that helmet will find itself in a stack of unused gear.
 You are more likely to wear a helmet if it is comfortable, especially for those who dislike the feel of helmets.
-For these reasons, comfort is one of the highest weighted metrics at 25%.
 The molding, padding, shape, and fit of the ski helmet all play a role in overall comfort.
 Ideally, a comfortable helmet should adjust easily to provide a proper fit and then be forgotten about when you are sliding on snow.
+We rode in and examined each helmet to evaluate which helmets were hardly noticeable while riding and hit the marks above.

 ski helmet - the boa system offers great micro adjustability to fine-tune the...